Breakpoint properties dialog box

-The stop condition you have specified, for example
+The stop condition you have specified,

-Whether or not the source file is available for the code at the breakpoint address,
+whether or not the source file is available for the code at the breakpoint address,

 Source Levelif available or

-Address Levelif not available.
+Address Levelif not available

-If the breakpoint is on code in a shared object,
+if the breakpoint is on code in a shared object,

-Autoindicates that the breakpoint is automatically set when that shared object is loaded.
+Autoindicates that the breakpoint is automatically set when that shared object is loaded

-If the breakpoint is
+if the breakpoint is

-Active, the type of the breakpoint, either
+Active, the type of breakpoint, either

 Indicates one of the following: